Before you install...

 - Do not specify a symbolic link or a data directory location on a Network File System (NFS) volume.

-- Do not specify a data directory location with a path that includes a period (".").
-If there is a period in the path, initialization will fail.
+- Do not specify a data directory location with a path that includes a period or space.
+If there is a period or space in the path, initialization will fail.

 Important: You cannot change the data directory location after you've run